hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_lifecycle_policy.html.markdown

 The following arguments are optional:

-* `exclusion_rule` - (Optional) Additional rules to specify resources that should be exempt from policy actions.
+* `exclusion_rules` - (Optional) Additional rules to specify resources that should be exempt from policy actions.

 ### action